nvuillam/github-dependents-info/README.md

 GitHub API does not allow to collect information about package usage (Used by insights section)

-This package uses GitHu:b HTML to collect information and output it as text or json, or generate a markdown file.
+This package uses GitHub HTML to collect information and output it as text or json, or generate a markdown file.

 JSON example